I want to participate in Jump START. How do I enroll in the program?

 - You must apply for the summer term.
 If you applied for, and were denied admission for the fall semester, you will not be required to pay an additional application fee.
 You can apply at missouristate.edu/apply – If you applied for the fall semester, you can use the login and PIN you created when you first applied.

-- Wait for a letter from Admissions congratulating you on your acceptance for summer 2014.
-One to two weeks after your acceptance, you will receive a letter from Susan Martindale which will include an agreement form for you to sign and return.
+- Wait for a letter from Admissions congratulating you on your acceptance for summer 2015.
+Included will be an agreement form for you to sign and return.
 Once we receive your signed form, you will be admitted to the Jump START Program (based on availability, as the program is limited to seventy-five participants).

 What if I want to live on campus in the summer?